Where is Chris Kirkland now?

 Ex Liverpool and Coventry City goalkeeper Chris Kirkland retired from playing professionally in 2016 after a brief spell at League One side Bury.

-When Kirkland was eight-years old, his father and a few of his friends put a £100 bet on him at 100/1 to play for the England national side before he reached the age of 30.
+Showing huge potential as a child, his father and a few of his friends put a £100 bet on him at 100/1 when he was eight-years-old to play for the England national side before he reached the age of 30.

-They won their bet in 2006 when Kirkland came on as a second-half substitute in a friendly game against Greece.
+They won their bet in 2006 when he came on as a second-half substitute in a friendly game against Greece.

-Since retiring from playing Chris Kirkland has largely been seen on our screens as a pundit and analyst for the likes of Sky Sports News and BBC’s Football Focus programme.
+Upon retiring from playing Kirkland entered the broadcasting world as a pundit and analyst for the likes of Sky Sports News and BBC’s Football Focus programme.

-In January 2017 Kirkland joined his former Wigan Athletic team-mate Michael Brown at Port Vale as his first team goalkeeping coach.
+Maintaining his links with the game he joined his former Wigan Athletic team-mate Michael Brown at Port Vale in 2017 as his first team goalkeeping coach but left later that year when Brown was sacked.

 Chris Kirkland was a guest on Sky Sports programme The Fantasy Football Club in October 2016 where he picked the eleven best players he had ever played with in their #One2Eleven section of the show.